Ayanprogrammer11/discord-login-page-clone/README.md

 ## Features

 - **Accurate UI**: An exact clone of the Discord login page.
+- **Qr Code Refresh**: *Simulation* of QR Code refresh with same smooth animations just like in original vesion.
 - **Clean Code**: Well-structured and commented code for easy understanding.

 ## Installation